perryfranks/zmk_corne_prog_dvorak/README.md

 ```
 Refer to the ZMK documentation for further information.

-Run run_keymap.sh to quickly push your work and start creating a new keymap.
+Run run_keymap.sh to quickly push your work and start compiling a new keymap.
+This isn't needed I'm just lazy.

 ## Layout Diagram:
 ```